renzmann/renzmann.github.io/content/emacsd.md

 ## Text Completion {#text-completion}

-Emacs offers incredible depth and freedom when configuring methods that automatically complete text.
+Emacs offers incredible depth and freedom when configuring methods to automatically complete text.
 There are actually two things that "autocompletion" can refer to in Emacs: